pyrdm/pyrdm/docs/source/application_fluidity.rst

-If we want to publish the Fluidity source code used to run a particular simulation, along with the input and output data, we first need to enable the ‘publish' option in that simulation's configuration/options file (the “.flml” file), as shown in figure:diamond_.
+If we want to publish the Fluidity source code used to run a particular simulation, along with the input and output data, we first need to enable the ``publish`` option in that simulation's configuration/options file (the ".flml" file), as shown in figure:diamond_.
 Simply select which publishing service you wish to use (e.g. Figshare or Zenodo), and under the ``input_files`` and ``output_files`` sub-options (see Figure [fig:diamond]), enter the paths (relative to the options file) to the